1. Home

 Death Becomes Her

-Death Becomes Her is a popular new musical comedy based on the 1992 film by the same name.
+Death Becomes Her is a popular new Broadway musical comedy based on the 1992 film by the same name.
 It has a book by Marco Pennette and music and lyrics by Julia Mattison and Noel Carey.
 Audiences are enjoying the performances by Megan Hilty, Jennifer Simard, Christopher Sieber and others.
 Featured songs include “If You Want Perfection,” “For The Gaze,” and “Tell Me, Ernest.”
 It is playing at the Lunt-Fontanne Theatre.

 Oh, Mary! at the Lyceum